Contact Tom Myers, Associate Professor

 As an International Business student, you will also pursue one of our many minors, adding breadth and depth to your education and an extra element to impress employers.
 Many students choose to minor in Global Studies, Data Analytics, Environmental Policy, Finance or minor in a foreign language to complement your study abroad experience.
 See what minors you can add to your degree at Champlain.
 Take a look at all the minors we have to offer.

-The Robert P. Stiller School of Business sent 25 students to Shanghai in 2016 for an international internship, courtesy of a $200,000 grant from the Freeman Foundation.
-This opportunity provided our students with the chance to gain both international and professional work experience, as well as valuable cultural and language skills at the prestigious Fudan University—with little out of pocket expense.
+Over the past five years, The Robert P. Stiller School of Business received a prestigious grant from the Freeman Foundation, allowing nearly 100 students to travel to Shanghai, China, and other countries in Asia, to complete a summer internship.
+This opportunity provided our students with the chance to gain both international and professional work experience, as well as valuable cultural and language skills—with little out of pocket expense.
 Learn more about the Freeman Foundation Grant.